-You are warmly invited to Hobart to the 2nd Education Transforms Symposium at the Sandy Bay Campus of the University of Tasmania from Wednesday 12th July to Friday 14th July 2017, with a welcome reception at Government House on the evening of Tuesday 11th July 2017.
-This international meeting brings together scholars, policy-makers, and practitioners to reflect on and share insights about our collective mission to raise aspirations for educational attainment.
+The 2nd Education Transforms Symposium was held at the Sandy Bay Campus of the University of Tasmania from Wednesday 12th July to Friday 14th July 2017, with a welcome reception at Government House on the evening of Tuesday 11th July 2017.
+This international meeting brought together scholars, policy-makers, and practitioners to reflect on and share insights about our collective mission to raise aspirations for educational attainment.

 How do we support children and young people in need?

 What cutting-edge strategies work for learning in diverse contexts?

 How can we work most effectively with families and communities to advance educational attainment?

 Keynote Speakers were:

 - Sharon Bessell, Australian National University – Director of Research at the Crawford School of Public Policy, Sharon is especially interested in social policy, social justice and the human rights of children.